CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Grid, boundary conditions and masks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The spatial discretization is specialized for a generalized orthogonal
+The spatial discretization of the original implementation was specialized
-B-grid as in :cite:`Murray96` or
+for a generalized orthogonal B-grid as in :cite:`Murray96` or
 :cite:`Smith95`.
 Figure :ref:`fig-Bgrid` is a schematic of CICE
 B-grid.
 This cell with the tracer point :math:`t(i,j)` in the middle
 is referred to as T-cell.
 The ice and snow area, volume and energy are